pimarc/pms50-gns530/readme.md

 ## OBS
 OBS angle can be set from the GNS530 Main NAV page (first NAV page) by pressing the right knob.
 You then enter in the "OBS angle set mode" and you can set the value with the right knob (by 10 degrees or 1 degree step ).
 The "OBS angle set mode" turns off automatically after 5 seconds of inactivity or if you press again the right knob.
+The initial value of the OBS is taken from the HSI or CDI (depends of the aircraft).
+While in "OBS angle set mode", pressing the ENT key set the OBS to your target DTK.

 ## Adding and deleting waypoints
 Adding a waypoint in the flight plan is currently broken in the sim when there is an approach loaded.
 I found a workaround to this situation so inserting a waypoint should just work now (with some exceptions).